-MATTER TO BE COMMUNICATED AUDITOR'S RESPONSE Auditor's responsibility under Generally Accepted Auditing Standards As stated in our engagement letter dated January 8, 2016, our responsibility, as described by professional standards, is to express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America (GAAP).
+MATTER TO BE COMMUNICATED AUDITOR'S RESPONSE Auditor's responsibility under Generally Accepted Auditing Standards As stated in our engagement letter dated August 10, 2016, our responsibility, as described by professional standards, is to express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America (GAAP).
 Our audit of the financial statements does not relieve you or management of your responsibilities.
 As part of our audit, we considered the internal control of the Board over financial reporting.
 Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.
 Planned scope and timing of the audit Our initial audit plan was not significantly altered during our fieldwork.
-Significant accounting policies, including critical accounting policies and alternative treatments within generally accepted accounting principles and the auditor's judgment about the quality of accounting principles The significant accounting policies used by the Board are described in Note 1 to the financial statements.
-New accounting policies were adopted during the fiscal year as a result of the following recently issued accounting pronouncements:
+Significant accounting policies, including critical accounting policies and alternative treatments within generally accepted accounting principles and the auditor's judgment about the quality of accounting principles • The initial selection of and changes in significant accounting policies or their application; methods used to account for significant unusual transactions; and effect of significant policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus; • The auditor should also discuss the auditor's judgment about the quality, not just the acceptability, of the Board's accounting policies as applied in its financial reporting.
+The discussion should include such matters as consistency of accounting policies and their application, and clarity and completeness of the financial statements, including disclosures; The significant accounting policies used by the Utilities Board are described in Note 1 to the financial statements.
+New accounting policies were adopted during the fiscal year as a result of the following recently issued accounting pronouncements: • GASB Statement No. 72, Fair Value Measurement and Application • GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68 • GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments • GASB Statement No. 79, Certain External Investment Pools and Pool Participants The adoption of GASB Statements No. 72, 73, 76, and 79 had no significant impact on the financial statements.